[Stakeholder] Propelling the construction revolution with silicones

 The versatility of silicones allows for design flexibility, which has brought the world the "Gherkin" and the "Shard" in London, "Gardens by the Bay" in Singapore, BMW Welt in Munich and many others.

-Silicones were also an important component in Brussels' latest architectural construction - the egg-shaped Europa building that houses the EU Council.
+Silicones were also an important component in Brussels' latest architectural feat - the egg-shaped Europa building that houses the EU Council.
 (Photo: European Union)

 The future of silicones in architectural and engineering innovations is endless.